iatomato/sent/README.md

 # sent
-Sent some files to your host with scp
+ Sent some files to your host with scp on Windows